ReDI-School/intro-java/lesson4/decision.md

 ### The Condition

-The condition of an `if` statement has to be inside round parentheses.
+The condition of an `if` statement has to be inside parentheses, e.g. `if (1 < 2)`.
 The CONDITION part has to be a boolean expression, which we already told you about in chapter "3 - Operators" -> "Exercise 2: Operators on Boolean Types".

 A boolean condition can have different forms: